huggingface/transformers/docs/source/en/tasks/image_text_to_text.md

 processor = AutoProcessor.from_pretrained("HuggingFaceM4/idefics2-8b")
 ```

-This model has a chat template format that's required to input.
-Moreover, the model can also input multiple images in single conversation or a single message.
+This model has a chat template format that's required for the input.
+Moreover, the model can also accept multiple images as input in a single conversation or message.
 We will now prepare the inputs.

 ```python
 from PIL import Image